utsavlamichhane/utsavlamichhane/README.md

 # Utsav Lamichhane

 Welcome to my GitHub page!
-I'm a dedicated researcher specializing in Microbiome Bioinformatics, currently pursuing my MS at the University of Georgia.
+I'm a dedicated researcher specializing in Microbiome Bioinformatics, currently pursuing my PhD at the University of Georgia.
 My passion lies in harnessing computational techniques for predictive modeling in Next Generation Sequencing datasets.

 ## 🎓 Education
 - Ph.D.(ongoing) in Microbiome Bioinformatics, University of Georgia, Athens, GA, USA.